 If, for example, your employer matches 50% of your contribution up to 6% of your income, that's like getting a 3% pay raise and earning a 50% return on your investment.

-Finally, you should consider whether the potential gains from investing the money in longer-term options such as stocks could be greater than what you’ll save by paying down your home loan.
+Finally, you should consider whether the potential gains from investing the money in long-term options such as stocks could be greater than what you'll save by paying down your home loan.

-If that’s not for you, or if you already have enough money in the market, and if the rest of your personal finances are in good shape, then this is the time to consider paying down your mortgage.
+If that's not for you, or if you already have enough money in stocks and the rest of your finances are in good shape, then this is the time to consider paying down your mortgage.

-That’s especially true if you've been putting money into more conservative options such as CDs, savings or money market accounts that pay less than 2%.
+That's especially true if you've been putting money into more conservative options such as CDs, savings or money market accounts that pay less than 2%.

 Even if your mortgage costs 4% or less, paying extra on that loan could be a better use of your money than letting it languish in low-paying CDs or savings accounts.

-Economists Gene Amromin of the Federal Reserve Bank of Chicago, Jennifer Huang of the Cheung Kong Graduate School of Business in China and Clemens Sialm of the University of Texas at Austin recommend a simple way to decide if that's true:
+Economists Gene Amromin of the Federal Reserve Bank of Chicago, and Jennifer Huang and Clemens Sialm of the University of Texas at Austin, recommend a simple way to decide if that's true: